HMS Derwent (L83)

-HMS Derwent was a Hunt-class Type III destroyer escort of the Royal Navy.
+HMS Derwent was a Hunt-class Type III escort destroyer of the Royal Navy.
 She was built by Vickers-Armstrongs, in Barrow-in-Furness, and served during the Second World War.
 In March 1943, she was badly damaged while anchored in Tripoli harbour by aircraft and beached to prevent her from sinking.
 Temporarily repaired and towed to England, further repair work was halted in January 1945, and she was broken up for scrap in 1947.

 The "Hunt" class were named after British fox and stag hunts, in this case, the Derwent hunt Ryedale, North Yorkshire.
 In February 1942, she was adopted by the civil community of Easthampstead, Berkshire, after a National Savings campaign.

 Construction and design

 Derwent was one of seven Type III Hunt-class destroyers ordered for the Royal Navy on 4 July 1940, as part of the 1940 War Emergency Programme.
 The Hunt class was meant to fill the Royal Navy's need for a large number of small destroyer-type vessels capable of both convoy escort and operations with the fleet.
 The Type III Hunts differed from the previous Type II ships in replacing a twin 4 in gun mount by two torpedo tubes to improve their ability to operate as destroyers.

 The Type III Hunts were 264 ft 3 in long between perpendiculars and 280 ft overall, with a beam of 31 ft 6 in and draught of 7 ft 9 in.
 Displacement was 1050 LT standard and 1490 LT under full load.
 Two Admiralty three-drum boilers raising steam at 300 psi and 620 F fed Parsons single-reduction geared steam turbines that drove two propeller shafts, generating 19000 shp at 380 rpm.
 This gave a design maximum speed of 27 kn.
 345 LT of oil fuel were carried, giving a range of 3700 nmi at 15 kn.

 Main gun armament was four 4-in QF Mk XVI dual purpose guns in two twin mounts, with a quadruple 2-pounder "pom-pom" and three 20 mm Oerlikon cannons providing close-in anti-aircraft fire.
 Two 21 in torpedo tubes were fitted in a single twin mount, while two depth charge chutes, four depth charge throwers and 70 depth charges comprised the ship's anti-submarine armament.
 Type 291 and Type 285 radars was fitted, as was Type 128 sonar.

 Derwent was laid down at Vickers Armstrong's Barrow-in-Furness shipyard on 12 December 1940, was launched on 22 August 1941, and was completed on 24 April 1942.